shannon-beck/KaliOnRasberryPi/README.md

 # KaliOnRasberryPi
 This is a place to store documentation of one way to setup and use the Kali operating system on a Raspberry Pi (RPi).

+Disclaimer: *Use at your own risk.
+When configuring any hardware or software, take precautions such as firewalls, strong passwords, and changing default passwords.*

 The [Setup of Kali on Raspberry Pi 400 with Pi Imager.pdf](https://github.com/shannon-beck/KaliOnRasberryPi/files/7800216/Setup.of.Kali.on.Raspberry.Pi.400.with.Pi.Imager.pdf) file is intended as a step-by-step guide to help those who are new to RPi's to be able to setup their own system for cybersecurity.